 Arlington Historical Commission: Lots and Structures that meet the criteria for review by the Arlington Historical Commission must receive a favorable review by that commission before being heard by the Board.
 Hearings for Lots and Structures that meet the criteria but have not received a favorable review will be continued until such time as a favorable review is issued.

 Historic Districts Commission: Lots and Structures that meet the criteria for review by the Historic Districts Commission must receive a favorable review by that commission before being heard by the Board.
 Hearings for Lots and Structures that meet the criteria but have not received a favorable review will be continued until such time as a favorable review is issued.

+Tree Committee: Demolition and construction projects that meet the criteria for review by the Tree Committee must receive a favorable review by that committee before a building permit can be issued.
+Hearings for projects that meet the criteria but have not received a favorable review will proceed at the Applicant’s risk.

 Prehearing Process:

 Preliminary Meeting with Inspector: The applicant should meet with the Building Inspector or his designate to determine the appropriate review by the Board.
-The Inspector should provide the appropriate application, forms, and other documents as appropriate for the requested review.
+The Inspector should provide the appropriate application, forms, and other documents as appropriate for the requested review including the Residential Design Guidelines.

 Completion of Required Application and Documentation: The Applicant is required to provide all the information requested under Section 2.2.2.
 If there is a reason why some of the information cannot be provided, that should be brought to the attention of the Building Inspector or his designate for review.